 Argyll and Bute Council will continue to provide photocopying of agendas and minutes for community councils through its network of Customer Service Points or Kilmory headquarters.
 Other copying may be provided subject to authorisation being obtained from the Council’s Community Council Liaison Officer.

-Argyll and Bute Council will provide general financial and administrative advice to community councils through the Governance and Law Service.
+Argyll and Bute Council will provide general financial and administrative advice to community councils through the Legal and Regulatory Support Service.

 Meetings, Minutes and Reports